John Sparrow (translator)

 John Sparrow (1615 – December 1670) was an English translator, best known for his translations of the work of Jakob Böhme.
 Sparrow attended Trinity College, Cambridge, and entered the Inner Temple in 1633.

-There is an engraved portrait of John Sparrow in the British Museum and in the National Portrait Gallery, London, made in 1659 by David Loggan (1634-1692).
+There is an engraved portrait of John Sparrow in the British Museum and in the National Portrait Gallery, London, made in 1659 by David Loggan (1634–1692).

 Sparrow's Translations of the Works of Jakob Böhme

-Between 1645 and 1662 John Sparrow and his cousin John Ellistone translated all the works of the German mystic Jakob Böhme (1575-1624) into English.
+Between 1645 and 1662 John Sparrow and his cousin John Ellistone translated all the works of the German mystic Jakob Böhme (1575–1624) into English.
 They were printed by Humphrey Blunden, bookseller in London active between 1635 and 1652, and a few others.
 The bookseller Giles Calvert was also involved in the publication of Böhme's works.
 For the translation Sparrow used manuscripts from Abraham Willemszoon van Beyerland, sent from Holland.
-The image of Böhme’s cosmogony or the “Wonder-Eye of Eternity” of 1620 is found on the engraved portrait of John Sparrow, made by David Loggan in 1659.
-The concept of the “Wonder-Eye of Eternity” is explained in Sparrow’s translation of the XL Questions concerning the Soule (1647).
+The image of Böhme's cosmogony or the "Wonder-Eye of Eternity" of 1620 is found on the engraved portrait of John Sparrow, made by David Loggan in 1659.
+The concept of the "Wonder-Eye of Eternity" is explained in Sparrow's translation of the XL Questions concerning the Soule (1647).

 The following text from 1716, a much later date, describes the first English translators of Böhme as learned and pious men who understood the "spirit of the author", (except perhaps for the more obscure passages):

 The person that translated these writings was John Sparrow, barrister of the Inner Temple; Mr. Ellistone and Mr. Hotham also have translated one or the other treatise into English, though Sparrow is generally considered the real translator and editor: he was a man of true piety and seems to have penetrated very deeply into the spirit of the author.
 His translation is considered faithful and correct in most points, except in some of the most obscure passages, which probably he did not apprehend. ….
 As regards the period, they were all translated towards the end of the reign of Charles I, and printed … during the Civil War except the last volume, which was not printed till the Restoration of Charles II in 1661 and 1662.
 Some have alleged that King Charles I read and highly esteemed the writings of Boehme (it had been said that he supplied the funds for their publication, and that therefore they are printed so royally).

 Translations by Sparrow, Ellistone, Blunden and Hotham

 The English translations appeared between 1645 and 1662, almost at the same time as the German editions, sometimes even preceding them.
 Most of the seventeenth-century German editions of the works of Böhme were published in Amsterdam between 1656 and 1678 by Hendrick Beets, who was German.
 In 1682 appeared the German Johann Georg Gichtel edition in two volumes, printed in Amsterdam.
-The English translations by John Sparrow, John Ellistone, Humphrey Blunden (printer and bookseller who was active between 1641 and 1667) and Charles Hotham followed the original German texts remarkably closely and they were later used for the William Law edition published between 1764-1781.
+The English translations by John Sparrow, John Ellistone, Humphrey Blunden (printer and bookseller who was active between 1641 and 1667) and Charles Hotham followed the original German texts remarkably closely and they were later used for the William Law edition published between 1764 and 1781.